-- 1. All initial criteria are met; AND - The patient has documented good tolerance and no side effects to the treament with Adakveo[®]; AND - 3.
-Adakveo[®] maintenance dosing is in accordance with the United States Food and Drug Administration approved labeling: dose does not exceed 5 mg/kg every 4 weeks
+- 1. All initial criteria are met; AND - 2.
+The patient has documented reduction in the frequency of vaso-occlusive crises and has good tolerance and no side effects to the treament with Adakveo®; AND - 3.
+Adakveo® maintenance dosing is in accordance with the United States Food and Drug Administration approved labeling